matlab2tikz/matlab2tikz/test/README.md

 Automated Tests
 ===============

-The automated tests run using [Travis-CI](https://travis-ci.org).
+The automated tests run on [Travis-CI](https://travis-ci.org) for Octave and on a [personal Jenkins server](https://github.com/matlab2tikz/matlab2tikz/wiki/Jenkins) for MATLAB.
-These are effectively the "headless" tests.
+These are effectively the "headless" tests that get called by the  `runMatlab2TikzTests` function.
-The script used is `runMatlab2TikzTests` that is interpreted using Octave.
-You are of course free to run this script on a development machine.
+Without verification of those automated tests, a pull request is unlikely to get merged.